 Simple English definitions for legal terms

-Read a random definition: common-law state
+Read a random definition: bill of exceptions

 Freehold: When someone owns a piece of land or property for an unknown amount of time, it is called a freehold.
 This means they have the right to keep it forever and can pass it down to their family when they die.
 It's different from renting or leasing, where someone only has the right to use the property for a certain amount of time.